 A distinguished jury will honor the best film from the Official Selection with the Harry Randall Award for Best Human Rights Documentary Feature.
 This award was created in memory of Harry W. Randall, Jr. (1915-2012) who served in the Abraham Lincoln Brigade as Chief Photographer of the Photographic Unit of the 15th International Brigade during the Spanish Civil War.
 The festival will also award a prize to the Best Documentary Short.

-This year's jury will include noted Kathy Brew, noted documentarian and veteran programmer currently serving as the Guest Curator for MoMA's Doc Fortnight.
+This year's jury will include Kathy Brew, noted documentarian and veteran programmer currently serving as the Guest Curator for MoMA's Doc Fortnight.
 The full jury will be announced shortly.

 1. All documentaries must address a human rights related topic.

 2. All films must have been completed after January 1, 2017.

 3. Films will be accepted for consideration in two categories:

 Feature Films: from over 30 minutes to 120 minutes.